m-labs/artiq/doc/manual/developing_a_ndsp.rst

 1. The `driver`, which contains the Python API functions to be called over the network, and performs the I/O to the device.
 The top-level module of the driver is called ``artiq.devices.XXX.driver``.
 2. The `controller`, which instantiates, initializes and terminates the driver, and sets up the RPC server.
 The controller is a front-end command-line tool to the user and is called ``artiq.frontend.aqctl_XXX``.
 A ``setup.py`` entry must also be created to install it.
 3. An optional `client`, which connects to the controller and exposes the functions of the driver as a command-line interface.
 Clients are front-end tools (called ``artiq.frontend.aqcli_XXX``) that have ``setup.py`` entries.
-In most cases, a custom client is not needed and the generic ``artiq_rpctool`` utility can be used instead.
-Custom clients are only required when large amounts of data must be transferred over the network API, that would be unwieldy to pass as ``artiq_rpctool`` command-line parameters.
+In most cases, a custom client is not needed and the generic ``sipyco_rpctool`` utility can be used instead.
+Custom clients are only required when large amounts of data must be transferred over the network API, that would be unwieldy to pass as ``sipyco_rpctool`` command-line parameters.
 4. An optional `mediator`, which is code executed on the client that supplements the network API.
 A mediator may contain kernels that control real-time signals such as TTL lines connected to the device.
 Simple devices use the network API directly and do not have a mediator.
 Mediator modules are called ``artiq.devices.XXX.mediator`` and their public classes are exported at the ``artiq.devices.XXX`` level (via ``__init__.py``) for direct import and use by the experiments.

 The driver and controller
 -------------------------

 A controller is a piece of software that receives commands from a client over the network (or the ``localhost`` interface), drives a device, and returns information about the device to the client.
-The mechanism used is remote procedure calls (RPCs) using :class:`artiq.protocols.pc_rpc`, which makes the network layers transparent for the driver's user.
+The mechanism used is remote procedure calls (RPCs) using ``sipyco.pc_rpc``, which makes the network layers transparent for the driver's user.

 The controller we will develop is for a "device" that is very easy to work with: the console from which the controller is run.
 The operation that the driver will implement is writing a message to that console.